dianagudu/gks2015-ceph/tutorial/deploy.md

 * ceph-4: mds, osd
 * ceph-5: admin

+**Note: Throughout this tutorial, you should use the hostnames of YOUR virtual machines.**

 First, create a directory on the admin node for maintaining all the configuration files and keys that ceph-deploy generates during the installation process: